Australia's Billabong says director weighs LBO, shares jump

-MELBOURNE (Reuters) - Australian surfwear company Billabong International Ltd (BBG.AX), which had potential buyers withdraw takeover offers last month, said on Monday one of its directors wanted to investigate a possible leveraged buyout of the firm.
+MELBOURNE, Nov 19 (Reuters) - Australian surfwear company Billabong International Ltd, which had potential buyers withdraw takeover offers last month, said on Monday one of its directors wanted to investigate a possible leveraged buyout of the firm.

 Billabong shares jumped as much as 17 percent on the news to value the firm at A$412 million ($425 million).